BasisResearch/chirho/README.rst

 We have written a number of tutorials and examples for Causal Pyro.
-We have tried to choose simple examples that would be of interest to both the causal inference and probabilistic programming communities: they collectively span Pearl’s causal hierarchy Pearl (Pearl 2009), and most are broadly applicable, empirically validated, have an unconventional or limited identification result, and make use of modern probabilistic machine learning tools, like neural networks or stochastic
+We have tried to choose simple examples that would be of interest to both the causal inference and probabilistic programming communities: they collectively span Pearl’s causal hierarchy (Pearl 2009), and most are broadly applicable, empirically validated, have an unconventional or limited identification result, and make use of modern probabilistic machine learning tools, like neural networks or stochastic